implydata/plywood/docs/plyql.md

 ## Examples

 For these examples we are querying a Druid broker node hosted on a docker machine with ip `192.168.60.100` at port `8082`.

 We pass this address (`192.168.60.100:8082`) to the `--host` (`-h`) option.

-A full list of CLI options is documented on the [Github page] (https://github.com/implydata/plyql) To start, we can issue a `SHOW TABLES` query for the list of data sources, which we pass in to the  `--query` (`-q`) option.
+To start, we can issue a `SHOW TABLES` query for the list of data sources, which we pass in to the  `--query` (`-q`) option.

 ```sql